 Given its sedative effect, many users limit their GABA intake to evenings.

-5-Hydroxytryptophan (5-HTP) also known as oxitriptan is a naturally occurring amino acid and chemical precursor as well as a metabolic intermediate in the biosynthesis of the neurotransmitters serotonin and melatonin from tryptophan.
+5-Hydroxytryptophan (5-HTP) also known as oxitriptan is a naturally occurring amino acid and chemical precursor as well as a metabolic intermediate in the biosynthesis of the neurotransmitter's serotonin and melatonin from tryptophan.

-Studies on 5 HTP are not conclusive however one of the more impressive studies involved 99 patients described as suffering from "therapy resistant" depression (3).
+Studies on 5 HTP are not conclusive, however one of the more impressive studies involved 99 patients described as suffering from "therapy resistant" depression (3).
 These patients had not responded to any previous therapy including all available antidepressant drugs as well as electro convulsive therapy.
-These therapy resistant patients received 5-HTP at dosages averaging 200 mg daily but ranging from 50 to 600 mg per day.
+These therapy resistant patients received 5-HTP at average dosages of 200 mg daily but ranging from 50 to 600 mg per day.
 Complete recovery was seen in 43 of the 99 patients and significant improvement was noted in 8 more.
 Such significant improvement in patients suffering from long-standing, unresponsive depression is quite impressive prompting the author of another study to state "5-HTP merits a place in the front of the ranks of the antidepressants instead of being used as a last resort."

 It is advised that 5-HTP should not be taken by people on SSRIs or other types of antidepressants.

 How does 5-HTP (5-Hydroxytryptophan) work?